DobrinGanev/orbit-db/API.md

     Each database in `orbit-db` contains an `events` ([EventEmitter](https://nodejs.org/api/events.html)) object that emits events that describe what's happening in the database.

-    - `synced` - (dbname)
+    - `replicated` - (dbname)

-      Emitted when an update happens in the databases.
-Eg. when the database was synchronized with a peer.
+      Emitted when a the database was synced with another peer.
 This is usually a good place to requery the database for updated results, eg. if a value of a key was changed or if there are new events in an event log.

       ```javascript
-      db.events.on('synced', () => ... )
+      db.events.on('replicated', () => ... )
       ```

-    - `sync` - (dbname)
+    - `replicate` - (dbname)

       Emitted before starting a database sync with a peer.